thelondonsmiths/Solex_ser_recon_EN/README.md

 - m : mirror flip in the x-direction
 - s : crop width to make square
 - r : crop width to a constant number of pixels
--x : disable ellipse fit
+- x : disable ellipse fit

 Check the "Show graphics" box for a 'live view' display of the reconstruction and a peek at the final png images.
 This will increase processing time significantly.
 This feature is not recommended for batch processing.